hellerve/blog/wip/Carp.md

 obsolete.
 It won’t be the last time you’ll hear me talk about Carp anyway, so I suggest you be on the lookout for follow-ups.

+*Warning*: This post is *very* long.
+You’ll have a good initial grasp on the language once you’ve read it, but feel free to skip the parts that you don’t care about.
+If you only care about how it works with memory, for instance, feel free to skip the language guide.
+If you plan on learning Carp, however, this is probably the most exhaustive resource out there at the time of writing.

 ## A palatable fish from a reputable source

 Let me get those dry, hard facts out of the way first.
 Carp is a compiled Lisp